 To make sure that you are doing it all right, use the pre-designed symbols from the stencil libraries from the solution to make your drawings look smart and professional.
 Also, the pre-made examples from this solution can be used as drafts so your own drawings can be based on them.
 Using the samples, you can always change their structures, colors and data.

 Since Apple Computer, Inc. became Apple Inc. at the start of 2007, they have led the field in mobile device technology, acquiring a devoted following amongst a general public that happily purchases each new updated version of the iPhone, iPad or iPod.
 They are noted innovators, popularizing many interface standards within the industry including touchscreen elements and app technologies.

 The operating system used to power their devices was created and developed by Apple Inc. exclusively for their hardware, giving a sense of hegemony across the various platforms, and encouraging users to purchase multiple Apple products.
 Named iOS, it works on the basis of direct manipulation, where pre-defined multi-touch gestures are used to navigate through the operating system — a combination of swipes, taps and pinches allow users to zoom in and out, switch screens and select menu buttons.

-ConceptDraw PRO was used to create this sample template of an iPhone reminders page
+ConceptDraw DIAGRAM was used to create this sample template of an iPhone reminders page

 The key to effective and efficient navigation, for best cohesion with operating system logic, is a well designed graphical user interface (GUI).
 A GUI aims to offer a consistent visual language to display app windows, system information, menus and icons in an intuitive fashion, with the expectation that those unfamiliar with the technology can pick up a device and immediately access the software they need.